Alicia Bertone: Gene and stem cell therapy for bone repair and cartilage injury

 Bertone studied the healing of rabbit bilateral ulnar osteotomies after surgery, in response to percutaneous injection of transgenic adenoviral (Ad) bone morphogenetic protein-6 (BMP-6) vector.
 She found BMP-6 to be osteo-inductive in vivo resulting in acceleration of bone repair.
 She conducted a study to investigate the feasibility of osteogenic differentiation of bone marrow–derived mesenchymal stem cells using two BMP genes and 3D alginate culture systems.
 Her research indicated that transduction of BMDMSC with bone morphogenetic proteins-2 or -6 can accelerate osteogenic differentiation and mineralization of stem cells in culture.
 She also achieved the repair of articular fractures in vivo using direct stem cell injection transduced with BMP-2, however, the treatment was found to be insufficient to provide long-term quality osteochondral repair.

 In late 2000s, Bertone published a paper regarding a study on Standardbred racehorses having moderate to severe midbody suspensory ligament desmitis (MSD).
 She found positive results regarding treatment by intralesional injection of a single dose of platelet-rich plasma, followed by gradual increase in exercise.

+In August 2026, Bertone published a paper detailing a clinical trial involving the use of injecting Equicenta® CTM to improve lameness in performance horses.